Music Development Plan

 Some aspects of the model music curriculum (published by the department of education in March 2021) have been included when planning the Key Stage 3 curriculum, but partly due to the availability of ICT in the department, there is a greater emphasis on the use of this within composition work and on composition in general.

-Pupils are able to study GCSE Music in Years 10 and 11 and A-level Music in Years 12 and 13.
-A-level Music Technology is also running in Year 13 during the 2024-2025 academic year.
+Pupils are able to study GCSE Music in Years 10 and 11 and A-level Music and A-level Music Technology in Years 12 and 13.

 These courses allow pupils to continue to develop performance skills (both as a soloist and in ensembles), composition skills and listening and appraising.
 They will develop an increasing ability to analyse the music that they hear in detail and describe it using a broad and sophisticated musical vocabulary.